-The first issue will be a 1% earned income tax.
-If passed by voters, the earned income tax would have to be paid by district residents who have “earned income.”
+If passed, the 1% earned income tax would have to be paid by all district residents who have earned income--regardless of where they work.
 If passed, the income tax will be for a period of 5 years, and subject to renewal.
-According to the Ohio Department of Taxation, the 1% earned income tax would generate approximately $1.989 Million annually to be used for operating expenses.
+According to the Ohio Department of Taxation, the 1% earned income tax would generate approximately $1.989 Million per year for the Benton-Carroll-Salem School District to be used for operating expenses.

-The Board will be hosting two informational community meetings on the two ballot issues that will be before voters.
+The Board will be hosting two informational community meetings on the 1% earned income tax issue that will be before voters.
 The dates are to be determined.